psycholyzern/instagram-image-downloader/README.md

 ### Cookies
 If your account is private, the script will need to be authenticated.
 Cookies can be exported from your local browser and added to a file called cookies.txt in the same folder as the script.

+You can execute cookies.php to auto generate cookies.txt.
+Don't forget to edit and put your username with password inside cookies.php before execute it.
+Or you can use cookies from your browser, the example as shown below.

 ##### Example cookies.txt
 ``
 instagram.com	FALSE	/	FALSE	1447966497.46746	sessionid	IGSC29284ebc9306394b234aeb80328798a667fc77abd2f34ea8ef9d64a9e8%3ApOywREAC42kSpG8IQNmlZz4qRxCsGDf7n%3A%7B%22_token_ver%22%3A1%2C%22_auth_user_id%22%3A45790314%2C%22_token%22%3A%2245790314%3ASgNlcPPqBkWeYFhN3WVXxzQJ7A3GarmD%3A5289dd03492ec09956373ee803d18106f77df35bcb9179b8bfc80230%22%2C%22_auth_user_backend%22%3A%22accounts.backends.CaseInsensitiveModelBackend%22%2C%22last_refreshed%22%3A1444176362.567775%2C%22_platform%22%3A4%7D